-- Do your research, define a plan and fill others in
+- Do your research, define a plan, and fill others in

 Whenever you go somewhere new, you don’t want to be unsure of anything, so the best way to avoid that is to do your research.
-Do some quick internet searches of best places to stay and places to stay away from.
+Do some quick internet searches of safe places to stay and places to stay away from.
 Find out what restaurants are up to code.
 Write down your itinerary.

 Once you’ve finished your research and figured out the destinations you want to see before your trip ends, it’s time to let others know what you’ll be up to.
 Share your itinerary with someone in the states in case you need to be contacted or someone needs to find or get a hold of you.
 Also, be sure to make a copy of your passport.

 One of the most important groups of people to inform about your trip is your bank or credit card company.
 Let the people in charge of your finances know that you’ll be spending money in a different area so a freeze is not placed on your account, putting you out of money… bringing us to tip #2

 - Take out cash and try to avoid using plastic (credit/debit cards)

 Using cash eliminates your risk of credit card fraud and identity theft due to the fact that you aren’t exchanging important financial information.
 If you do choose to use credit or debit cards, make sure you keep your cards close and check your accounts frequently to monitor for suspicious activity.

 Whenever you go to a foreign place, you don’t want to draw attention to yourself.
 Unless you’re headed to an extremely prestigious reception or gala, leave the expensive watches, shiny shoes and suits and dresses at home.
 Even when traveling about exploring for a day, throw on sensible shoes and comfortable clothes.
 Not only will you feel more comfortable physically, your mind will be at ease knowing you’re not an easy target for nefarious activity.